discrete-notes/discrete-notes.github.io/_posts/2023-01-20-low-crossing.md

 ## A condition for existence

-Now, to get some intuition about the crossing number, consider an hypergraph that contains all the possible hyperedges on a set of $n$ vertices.
+To get some intuition about the crossing number, consider a hypergraph that contains all the possible hyperedges on a set of $n$ vertices.
 This hypergraph does not have a spanning path of crossing number lower than
 $n-1$.
-Indeed, consider any path, and then a hyperedge that takes every other vertex, like on the picture below.
-This path crosses the border of the hyperedge $n-1$ times.
+Indeed, for any path, the hyperedge that takes every other vertex of the path is crossed $n-1$ times.
+Se the picture below.

 ![](../assets/crossing-sans-VC.png){: .center-image width="80%"}

 In the following, when we say "low crossing number", we mean "crossing number
-$o(n)$", and the example above shows that we cannot always achieve a spanning path with a low crossing number.
+$o(n)$", and the example above shows that we cannot always hope for a spanning path with a low crossing number.
 But bounding some structural parameters of the hypergraph allows to go reach this
 $o(n)$ regime.
 Specifically: